 What can you do?
 Referral for the student, consultation for you.
 In the future, there will be a CARE FORM link here for you to fill out, but at this time you may email the counselor at email@example.com for non-urgent needs.
-In the event of an emergency or situation that elicits immediate intervention, please contact 911 and TJC Campus Safety at 903-510-2222.
+In the event of an emergency or situation that elicits immediate intervention, please dial 911.
 The Behavioral Intervention Team and Counseling Services play a secondary role to all urgent circumstances and should be contacted only after initial notifications are made in urgent situations.

 Behavioral Intervention Team